-AMD and our two wafer manufacturing partners (TSMC and GLOBAL FOUNDRIES) are on-track for each goal as of the end of 2015.
-In addition, both foundries received notable recognitions in 2015.
-TSMC was recognized as the “Industry Group Leader” by the Dow Jones Sustainability Index for the third consecutive year.
-GLOBALFOUNDRIES received ISO 50001 certification for its energy management system at Fab 1 in Dresden, as well as LEED Gold® certification for the Admin 1 building at Fab 8 in New York.
+AMD’s two wafer manufacturing partners (TSMC and GLOBAL FOUNDRIES) received notable recognitions in 2016.
+TSMC was recognized as the “Industry Group Leader” by the Dow Jones Sustainability Index for the fourth consecutive year.
+GLOBALFOUNDRIES expanded its ISO 50001 certification for its energy management system at Fab 1 in Dresden, as well as LEED Gold® certification for the Admin 1 building at Fab 8 in New York.
 Fab 8's Admin 2 building achieved LEED Gold® certification in 2014.

-AMD is operating at 46 locations in 25 countries, including R&D facilities, data centers, and international sales offices.
-As of 2016, AMD no longer operates test and assembly facilities in Malaysia and China, but we retain part ownership through a joint venture, and continue to work closely with these facilities and other manufacturing partners through our supplier responsibility program. (see Supply Chain)
+AMD is operating at 43 locations in 19 countries, including R&D facilities, data centers, and international sales offices.
+As of 2016, AMD no longer operates test and assembly facilities in Malaysia and China, but we retain partial ownership through joint ventures, and continue to work closely with these facilities and other manufacturing partners through our supplier responsibility program. (see Supply Chain)

 We continue to be in the US EPA Green Power Partnership as a Leadership Club member.
-13 percent of our global energy used in 2015 was derived from renewable sources (wind), enough electricity to power 3,225 US homes for a year.3
+23 percent of our global energy used in 2016 was derived from renewable sources (wind), enough electricity to power 3,000 US homes for a year.6

 “EPA applauds AMD, a long-standing partner of the Green Power Partnership and Leadership Club member, for sourcing renewable energy since 2000 and powering approximately half of its U.S. operations with clean energy.
 The company’s green power commitment helps to reduce its climate impacts and provides an excellent example for other organizations,” said Jean Lupinacci, Acting Director of U.S. EPA’s Climate Protection Partnerships Division.